Aeroflex Gaisler AB

 TSIM is an instruction-level simulator capable of emulating ERC32- and LEON-based computer systems.
 TSIM provides several unique features:

-• Superior performance: up to 60 MIPS on high-end PC (Intei i7-2600K @3.4GHz)
+• Superior performance: up to 60 MIPS on high-end PC (Intel i7-2600K @3.4GHz)

 • Accelerated processor standby mode, allowing faster-than-realtime simulation speeds

-• 64-bit time for unlimited simulation periods
+• 64-bit time for practically unlimited simulation periods

 • Instruction trace buffer